cs4372/ios-study-guide/basics/UICollectionView/UICollectionView.md

 ** Use `indexPath.item` in CollectionView and `indexPath.row` in TableView.
 The values are the same either way.

 ### Layout using UICollectionViewCompositionalLayout

+- Compositional layout lets you construct views by combining different components: sections, groups, and items.
+- A section represents the outer container view that surrounds a group of items.

 <img src="https://github.com/cs4372/ios-study-guide/blob/master/basics/UICollectionView/UICollectionViewCompositionalLayout.png" height="300">